Carlosrincong/GCP-Cloud-Engineer/Terraform/README.md

     3.  **outputs.tf** contains the output definitions for your module.
 Module outputs are made available to the configuration using the module, so they are often used to pass information about the parts of your infrastructure defined by the module to other parts of your configuration.
 Resource instances managed by Terraform each export attributes whose values can be used elsewhere in configuration.
     4.  **providers.tf** specify the Terraform block that includes the provider definition you will use.
 Terraform downloads the provider plugin in the root configuration when the provider is declared.
     5.  **terraform.tfstate** Terraform saves the state of resources that it manages in a state file. it’s created and updated automatically.
 *   The root module is where terraform plan and terraform apply are run.
 Normally, this module contains a main.tf file and sets of other modules.
 In this file you can call the module to reference the code in the module block.
 In the module block, you must define the module source, which is where the configuration files of this module are located.
+Also, in the module block you can pass the value of the variables used in that module.
 *   Each module has its own main.tf file.
+The variables created in the variables.tf file in each module only can be used within the module.
+Otherwise, in the output.tf file you can expose attributes outside of the module.

 ### Terraform state
 *   Terraform has written some data into the terraform.tfstate file.
 This **state file** is extremely important: reflect the **current state** of your infrastructure and it keeps track of the IDs of created resources so that Terraform knows **what it is managing**.